 We can almost recite this from memory: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 But what are we defining as infringements, and how do Delaware’s candidates look at the issue?

 To a person, they will tell you they support the Second Amendment but what do they really mean?
 Hopefully I will bring a little bit of clarity to this with my post.
 As I did with education, the following is a summary of their published platforms, their social media comments, and their direct answers.
 In this case I am going by party beginning with the Republicans for House and Senate, respectively, then proceeding through the Libertarians, Independent Party of Delaware candidates, and finally the incumbent Democrats Lisa Blunt Rochester and Chris Coons for House and Senate, respectively.

 With the exception of the incumbents who have a voting record to compare, each of them available to me via social media was asked: Since we all want “common sense gun laws,” what would you change about federal gun laws to make them “common sense?”
-Again, this will be presented in a random order.
+The best answers would get all six points available to them.

 Witzke is very expressive about 2A rights, and has a photo on her social media posing with what I’m assuming is an AR-15 or similar weapon.
 Moreover, she thunders, “The Second Amendment is not up for negotiation.
 It’s not a bargaining chip to be used by lawmakers to cut deals.”
 She also correctly states that thanks to the Second Amendment, “our citizenry has the tools to defend itself against rogue tyrants or an overbearing government.”